Libera-Chat/libera-chat.github.io/chanreg.md

 # About your community
 Your community name(s):
 Your community description:
+Can we list your community publicly, such as on the libera.chat website:
-Staff member you have discussed this registration with:
+Libera Chat staff member you have discussed this registration with:

 # About you and your staff
 Your NickServ account:
 Your relationship / affiliation with the community:
-NickServ account of group contacts:
+NickServ of group contacts and if they're primary/secondary, hidden/public:

 # Channels and cloaks (see below)
 Channels you'd like to claim: